 As CRCs are different to other research funding applications and projects, Research Services and the DVCRI have articulated how best to fit CRC administration and processes into our existing Research Funding policy and procedures.

 The following steps are very broad and it may be required to adjust these on a case by case basis.
-Generally, if your faculty/centre proposes to participate in a CRC bid these are the steps to take:
+Generally, if your school/centre proposes to participate in a CRC bid these are the steps to take:

 Pre-award CRC Programme bid